jandecaluwe/urubu/doc/manual/templating.md

 ### `site`

-This Variable holds site-wide information.
+This variable holds site-wide information.

 It has one predefined attribute: